-The Promised Neverland Season 2 been confirmed to be greenlit for production and the release date for Yakusoku no Neverland Season 2 is scheduled to be in 2020.
+The Promised Neverland Season 2 been confirmed to be greenlit for production and the release date for Yakusoku no Neverland Season 2 is scheduled to be in late 2020.
 Watching the second season is a necessity for all anime fans wanting to know what happens next after Emma, Ray, and the other children escape Grace Field House into the demon forest.

 After all, the Yakusoku no Neverland anime has yet to explain what’s really going on in the larger world and there’s the mystery surrounding William Minerva.